 Our Office of Classroom Scheduling and Space Management schedules university classrooms and tracks all space use on campus, ensuring efficient allocation of space across learning environments.
 Chris Morett, the Director of Classroom Scheduling, and Associate Director Cathie Castagnola and staff work closely with the Director of Digital Initiatives, Digital Classroom Services, Facilities, and the Classroom Committee to determine the the appropriate cycles of classroom renovation and technology installation, and are charged with tracking space use at the university, digitally recording and archiving building blueprints and space use.
 Chris’s office works closely with the School deans and the Office of the Registrar for sectioning first-year courses.
 Chris Morett works closely with Paul Hammond and Digital Classroom Services to train faculty on new classroom media and how to integrate discipline specific pedagogies with innovative technologies.

-Director Anne Newman in the Office of Student Conduct manages Academic Integrity for the Division of Undergraduate Academic Affairs.
+Director Joe DiMichele in the Office of Student Conduct manages Academic Integrity for the Division of Undergraduate Academic Affairs.
 Academic Integrity refers to all aspects of student conduct in the classroom and other academic venues, as opposed to student conduct violations, codes, and other regulations that pertain to “student life,” to extracurricular arenas and learning environments outside of the classroom, departments, and Schools.
 We urge faculty and students to familiarize themselves with the Academic Integrity Policy.
 Students should have a good understanding of the various categories of academic dishonesty, including the full implications of plagiarism, their custodial responsibility for past exams and assignments (the intellectual property of faculty) and what amounts to dishonesty for assignments and exams both in and outside the classroom environment.
 At Rutgers we ask faculty to use the Office of Student Conduct and the Academic Integrity process (hearing boards and appeals) for “separable offenses,” those offenses that might result in a student being suspended or expelled from the University.
 Unique to Rutgers, the hearing boards mandate student, faculty, and staff participation.
 All students charged with an academic integrity violation have the right to have their case heard by a panel comprised of two students, one faculty member, and one staff member.
-Students can appeal the outcome of a case to an appeals board, with a final appeal to the Chief Academic Officer (CAO), Associate VP Greg Jackson.
+Students can appeal the outcome of a case to an appeals board, with a final appeal to the Chief Academic Officer (CAO), the Vice Chancellor for Undergraduate Academic Affairs.

 While the University Career Services reports to Undergraduate Academic Affairs under UE, it serves all university students, including students in graduate programs and professional schools, such as business, law, and medicine.
 Located on the Busch and College Avenue Campuses, the many counselors and programmers in Career Services work to train students for a range of job markets.
 Students come to Career Services in their first and second years at Rutgers for help determining their majors.
 The counseling staff use a number of aptitude indexes and career assessment tools to help students understand their career strengths and to learn more about a particular vocation.
 Through workshops in writing resumes and curriculum vitae, and cover letters, students build strong profiles for an increasingly competitive marketplace.
 Through Career Services Job Fairs, the Interview Center, webcasts on business networking, interviewing, and employer recruitment, Career Services offers the broadest range of job preparation.

-Career Services offers two new 2012 showcase programs: the Wall Street Initiative and the Rutgers Internship & Co-op Program (RICP).
-Right now, online, you can submit an application on the Career Services Website to be among the 50 seniors and juniors selected for the Wall Street Initiative, a program inspired and co-sponsored by Dean Doug Greenberg, Executive Dean of the School of Arts and Sciences (SAS), and several Rutgers alumni who are Wall Street executive corporate leaders.
-Individuals from all Schools and majors are invited to apply.
-Selected students will enroll in workshops intended to prepare them for an internship or career on Wall Street.
-The new Internship and Co-op program offers an online course for all SAS majors.
+Among their many initiatives, University Career Services offers programs like their Road to Wall Street program and the Rutgers Internship & Co-op Program (RICP).
+In the Road to Wall Street, selected students will enroll in workshops intended to prepare them for an internship or career on Wall Street, and the Rutgers Internship and Co-op program offers an online course for all SAS majors.
 If you would like to enhance your resume while gaining valuable experience in a business or industry, contact us or learn more about our services at our website.